How to Interview for a Job in Thailand

 Wait Patiently for the Job Offer

 Once you complete the interview, you may politely ask when they plan to make a decision.
 They may need someone to start yesterday, or they may be considering hiring someone for the coming months.
 Decision-making when it comes to hiring is a case where "Thai Time" often applies.
 Don't be surprised if the quoted timeline is off by a few weeks, a month, or longer.
-While patience is a virtue, there is no harm in following up to see where the employer is at in the process.
+While patience is a virtue, there is no harm in following up to see where the employer is in the process.

 Reviewing an Offer

 Once you receive an offer, you'll want to make sure you work out any details that weren't already discussed.
 Read the contract carefully and pay attention to your salary, if there are any strings attached to the salary (performance-based pay, probationary periods, etc.).
 Are you paid when school isn't in session?
 How about paid holidays?
-Do you need to report into the school office during breaks?
+Do you need to report to the school office during breaks?
 These are all questions you want to make sure you have the answers to.
 Other considerations are accommodations or stipends for accommodation, travel costs, end of contract bonuses, and the penalties applied should you need to get out of the contract early.
-I've seen contracts that penalized the teacher two full months salary for a breach.
+I've seen contracts that penalized the teacher two full months' salary for a breach.
 Please do the entire industry and teachers everywhere a favor by not agreeing to such extreme terms.

 You will need a work permit to work in Thailand.
 This is not optional.
 While plenty of employers will be willing to put you to work without one, this is illegal.
 If the authorities find out, the employer barely gets a slap on the wrist with a 10,000 baht fine.
 The foreign teacher, on the other hand, can be penalized up to 400,000 baht and may be banned from the country for a period of time.
 You need to have the work permit before you start working.
 Insist on this.